How to Talk with People Who Are Hesitant to Get Vaccinated

-The decision to get vaccinated or not is shaped by personal beliefs, values, emotions, identities and life experiences.
-Sometimes, the hesitancy is driven by mistrust of the government or medical system, or financial loss and restrictions.
+The decision to get vaccinated is shaped by personal beliefs, emotions and life experiences.
+Sometimes, vaccine hesitancy is driven by mistrust of the government or medical system, or by personal finances.
 The most effective way to help people in the decision-making process is to build trust, answer questions and inspire hope.
 Use the following suggestions to guide your conversations.

 To build trust while calming fear and anxiety, use a friendly tone and acknowledge that questions about the vaccine are normal and understandable.

-Answer questions with as straightforward as you can with respect, transparency, integrity and honesty.
-Do not overwhelm them by providing too many details, too much information or adding in emotions.
+Answer questions as straightforward as you can with respect and honesty.
+Do not overwhelm them by providing too many details or emotional appeals.

-Help vaccine hesitant people find the connection between getting vaccinated and being able to experience normal activities that were lost during the pandemic: hugging, sharing meals, seeing family and friends.
+Help vaccine-hesitant people find the connection between getting vaccinated and being able to experience normal activities that were lost during the pandemic, such as hugging, sharing meals and seeing family and friends.

-Remember, most people who are reluctant to get the COVID-19 vaccine are exposed to an overabundance of information but are interested in finding out what information is reliable and accurate or not.
-Your job is not to convince them to get vaccinated, but rather be a trusted source of quality information so they can make an informed decision.
+Remember, most people who are reluctant to get the COVID-19 vaccine are exposed to an overabundance of information.
+They want to find out what information is accurate.
+Your job is not to convince them to get vaccinated but rather to be a trusted source of information so they can make an informed decision.

-Confirm that you understand the reasons they provide and then ask if they want to hear another viewpoint.
-If they are open, then calmly provide them information from reliable sources in a meaningful and helpful way.
+Confirm that you understand their reasons and then ask if they want to hear another viewpoint.
+If they are open, then calmly provide them information from reliable sources in a helpful way.

-Explain the concerns you had and how you overcame them, and what your experience was with getting the shot.
+Explain the concerns you had, how you overcame them and what your experience was with getting the shot.
 People trust others who are within their circle of family and friends.

 Some of the reasons people may be hesitant to get the vaccine may include concerns about: the fast development, long- and short-term safety, side effects, misinformation, not understanding the science, distrust of government and health care entities or other issues.
 Research these topics.